 Finance and legal matters can be complicated.
 Find out more about benefits, debts and legal matters including information on managing someone else affairs.

 Derbyshire Discretionary Fund

-If you’re in urgent need of help following a crisis or disaster the Derbyshire Discretionary Fund could support you
+If you’re in urgent need of help after a crisis or disaster the Derbyshire Discretionary Fund could support you.

 Be a savvy householder

 Check your energy use by borrowing a smart meter from one of our libraries for free.
 Search the online library catalogue for smart meters.
 Check once a year to see if it’s worth swapping energy providers.